shansim/Recurrence-problem/README.md

 - `iterativeSequence` uses an iterative approach to calculate the sequence.
 - `memoizedSequence` uses memoization to store and reuse calculated values, improving performance.

-In the `main` function, the code sets the value of `n` to 12.
+In the `main` function, the code prompts the user to enter the value of `n`.
 It then initializes an array `memo` with -1 values.
 The code calls each of the three functions to calculate the sequence for `n` and prints the results using `printf`.

 The output will display the calculated values for the recursive, iterative, and memoized approaches.